-You can also ask for an expedited (fast) Fair Hearing by writing to the address or faxing to the number listed above.
+You can also start the Fair Hearing by calling 800-648-3397.
+You can ask for an expedited (fast) Fair Hearing by calling that number or writing to the address or faxing to the number listed above.

 After MOAHR gets your Fair Hearing request, you will get a letter telling you the date, time, and place of your hearing.
 Hearings are usually conducted over the phone, but you can ask that your hearing be conducted in person.